LongsightGroup/google-drive-lti/README.txt

 - This LTI service may have issues if multiple clients access the server, due to the way it stores links.
 The TcSiteToGoogleStorage class maps google folders & sakai sites in a single flat file.

-- Users may not be able to view folders from the Google Drive LTI client that they can view from Google Drove.
-For the user to see files in the LTI, they need to have read access to all subfolders to see those files in LTI.
-  Examples:
-	[A] User will NOT see the file:
-	+ Root folderi (user does have access)
-		- Subfolder (user does NOT have access)
-			+ File   (user does have access)

-	[B] User will see the file:
-	+ Root folder  (user does have access)
-		+ Subfolder (user does have access)
-			+ File   (user does have access)